 Gaetjens, (who would return to Haiti and be disappeared), was carried off the field in celebration.

 English fans could not believe the Americans had beat them.

 When the score was broadcase, newspaper editors in London assumed it was a typing error and printed the result as “10-1, England.”

 In America, as usual when it came to Football, no one cared.
 Only one American journalist had traveled to Brazil for the World Cup,: Dent McSkimming, of the St. Louis Dispatch, who paid his own way.

-After the upset, both teams were quickly eliminated and Uruguay went onto win the 1950 World Cup.
+After the upset, both teams were quickly eliminated.
+Uruguay, which had won the very first World Cup went onto win the 1950 World Cup.

-On June 12, 2010, the teams met again at the World Cup in Rustenburg, South Africa.
+On that day, sixty years after the first encouter the teams met again at the World Cup in Rustenburg, South Africa.